-Urban Ministries of Durham operates the Food Pantry and Clothing Closet to address basic emergency needs for food, clothing, and hygiene supplies.
+Urban Ministries of Durham operates the Food Pantry and Clothing Closet to address basic emergency needs for food, clothing, diapers and hygiene supplies.
 Most of those receiving support are not homeless but are trying to stretch very limited resources.
 Volunteers assisting guests watch for signs that a family is in danger of becoming homeless and can provide referrals to case managers and financial assistance providers for additional support.

-This program could not exist without the strong and dedicated support of groups of volunteers from local communities of faith, schools, and local companies.
+Services are available to the first 20 households and 5 shelter clients during each time slot.
+We recommend arriving 10-15 minutes before the doors open to get in line.This program could not exist without the strong and dedicated support of groups of volunteers from local communities of faith, schools and businesses.

-Clothing: Identification and Durham address
+Clothing: Photo ID and Durham address

 - Children living in household 18 years of age or younger